eGAN: Unsupervised approach to class imbalance using transfer learning: INTRODUCTION

-In this work we compared the performance of various pre-trained image classification models for the task of unsupervised image classification with varying imbalance ratios.
+In this work, we compared the performance of various pre-trained image classification models for the task of unsupervised image classification with varying imbalance ratios.
 Our architecture, named eGAN, is developed to serve as a basis for this comparison.
-Using GAN \cite{goodfellow2014generative}, we re-parameterise the job of the discriminator as a classifier giving a positive score to majority samples and negative to minority ones.
-While most GAN-based architectures focus on the output of the generator, in the proposed architecture, we intuitively adapted the vanilla GAN network by integrating an encoder module that takes minority samples as input and produces a latent code, from which the generator learns.
+Using GAN \cite{goodfellow2014generative}, we reparameterise the task of the discriminator as a classifier which outputs a positive score for majority samples and a negative score for the minority ones.
+We integrate an encoder module to the GAN network that encodes the minority samples into a latent code from which the generator learns.
+While most GAN-based architectures focus on the output of the generator, in our proposed approach, as we intuitively adapted the vanilla GAN network and the corresponding loss function to directly classify the majority and the minority class, we are more concerned about the performance of the discriminator.